robertnishihara/gess/README.md

 ## Usage

 Sample usage is shown in the script `example.py`, which can be run on an EC2 cluster with sufficiently many cores.
+If you intend to use EC2, you should read about using [IPython on starcluster](http://star.mit.edu/cluster/docs/0.93.3/plugins/ipython.html).
 If you intend to use Gess on a different cluster, you will probably have to make slight adjustments.